kaltura/DeveloperPortalDocs/documentation/PlayKit/IMAPlugin-Android.md

 This article describes the steps required for adding support for the IMA Plugin functionality on Android devices.
 IMA (or Interactive Media Ads) was developed by Google to enable you to display ads in your application's video, audio, and game content.

-## Enabling the IMA Plugin for the Kaltura Video Player

-To enable the plugin on Android devices, you'll need to perform the following steps.

-### Register the IMA Plugin in your Application
+### Register the IMA Plugin

-Register the plugin as follows:
+Register the IMA Plugin as inside your application as follows:

 ```
 PlayKitManager.registerPlugins(PhoenixAnalyticsPlugin.factory);